Thursday, July 16, 2015

 Lift Up the Tutus When Times Are Tight

-A BloombergBusiness article this week discussed a nascent upsurge in retailing STEM-themed apparel for girls.
+A BloombergBusiness article discussed an upsurge in retailing STEM-themed apparel for girls.
 The report says parents have been frustrated by the dearth of science, technology, engineering, and math décor on female kids’ clothes.
 STEM is where the jobs and big money are at now and for the foreseeable future.
 If little Trixie shows an interest in Saturn’s rings, there should be a T-shirt for Trixie featuring Saturn’s rings.
 Parents could buy the items in boys departments, it’s said, but the retort has been that this would only reinforce the restrictive thinking of clothing designers and antediluvian retailers.

 The underlying theme is that parents have a great interest in preparing their daughters to be productive.
 A controversial research article supports the theme and, in fact, goes beyond it to find that thinking about tight economic times exaggerates a desire parents have to spend more retail dollars on daughters than on sons.